jobergner/backent-cli/README.md

 - the getter method would not exist on the `{elementKind, elementID}` element, but on the parent element
 - only self defined types can be used wiht references (not string, int etc.)
 - for the client's convenience a get from reference method would be needed to get the in the tree referenced element out of the state
+- can not be used on basic types

 ### the any type
 `anyOf<player,enemy>`